Collect logs from Microsoft SQL Server

 }

-The table does not contain a dedicated ID field, so the configuration uses the EventTime
+The table does not contain a dedicated ID field, so the configuration uses the EventTime field as the ID and sets the IdType directive to timestamp.

-CREATE TABLE dbo.test1 (
+CREATE TABLE dbo.test (

 EventTime datetime2 NOT NULL,